-- Initial fixed term <= 5 Years: Fully amortizing payment calculated using the greater of the fully indexed rate or the initial note rate plus 2%; and including property taxes, insurance (hazard and flood) and HOA dues - All Others: Fully amortizing payment calculated using the initial note rate; and including property taxes, insurance (hazard and flood) and HOA dues - Buydowns: Refer to Section 3.1.6 of the TrueGuide[®]. - Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to Section 3.3.3 of the TrueGuide. - Bridge Loans: Borrower must be qualified including mortgage payments on the current home (PITIA plus Bridge loan payments). - Alimony, Child Support and separate Maintenance:
+- Initial fixed term <= 5 Years: Fully amortizing payment calculated using the greater of the fully indexed rate or the initial note rate plus 2%; and including property taxes, insurance (hazard and flood) and HOA dues - All Others: Fully amortizing payment calculated using the initial note rate; and including property taxes, insurance (hazard and flood) and HOA dues - Buydowns: Refer to Section 3.1.6 of the TrueGuide[®]. - Conversion of Property to Rental or Second Home; or pending sale of current primary residence or second home: Refer to Section 3.3.3 of the TrueGuide. - Bridge Loans: Borrower must be qualified including mortgage payments on the departure residence (PITIA plus bridge loan payments), except as allowed in Section 3.3.4 Pending Sale of Current Residence. - Alimony, Child Support and separate Maintenance: